ozfortress/ozfortress_docs/docs/rules/global.md

 A technical forfeit will be awarded in cases where situations outside the teams’ control occur, preventing both teams from playing the match, including but not limited to, Steam outages or major weather events.
 A technical forfeit will be recorded as a match draw, worth 2 league points for each team.

 ### 1.8.
 Draws
-Draws on individual maps are not possible in the ozfortress ruleset, as the map will be determined by a Golden Cap, however, matches can result in a draw when each team wins one map.
+Draws on individual maps are not possible in the ozfortress ruleset, as the map will be determined by a Golden Cap.
+Matches can result in a draw when each team wins one map.

 ### 1.9.
 Administrators
 Administrators are responsible for the efficient running of ozfortress competitions.
-Each bracket will be assigned administrators who will be the first point of contact for support and any disputes.
-However, all administrators can assist or deliver rulings on disputes if your bracket administrator is not available.
-The best way to get in contact with an administrator for help resolving match disputes is via our discord's support category.
-You do not need to use pings there as we have notifications on.
+Each division have assigned administrators who are the first point of contact for support and dispute resolution.
+However, all administrators can assist or deliver rulings on disputes if your division administrator is unavailable.

+The best way to contact an administrator is through our Discord's support category.
+You do not need to ping administrators in these channels as we have notifications on.

-The General Head Administrator is ultimately responsible for the general running and organization of the league.
+The League Director is ultimately responsible for the general running and organization of the league, its services and community.

 You can see our current and active staff for all areas of ozfortress on our [staff page](/info/staff).